Wednesday, 26 December 2012

 3794f 1-11-09 Private Christmas Greetings (Private record)

 What of the record - Clara speaks first, probably from a prepared script.
 The relative faintness of her voice may have been due to her head facing downwards to read rather than speaking directly into the recording horn.
-This script could account for the rather late interjection of the word 'both' as she suddenly remembered Warwick's new wife.
+This script could account for the rather late interjection of the word 'both' as she suddenly remembered Warwick's new wife!
 Bertie follows with a hearty 'What ho!' and then each of the children Joy, Roy and Victor give their party piece.

 A photograph survives of the family group that would have been taken, I think at the end of 1909 or early in 1910, roughly around the time of the recording, so we have a pretty good idea of how this well to do musical family then looked.